bcduggan/qvm-activate-connections/README.md

 # qrexec-connect
 _It's like qrexec-client-vm, but systemd-socket-activated._

-qrexec-connect is a systemd-native service for network connections.
+qrexec-connect is a systemd-native service for controlling inter-qube network connections over qrexec with systemd.
 Enable a new qrexec connection with a single systemd socket unit file.
-Manage and monitor connection services on client qubes with `systemctl`.
+Manage and monitor connection services on client qubes with systemctl.

-For example, to forward TCP connections to 127.0.0.1:1234 on a client qube to the same port on the @default service qube (as defined in Qubes policy), create a new socket unit file with a `qrexec-connect-` prefix:
+For example, to forward TCP connections to 127.0.0.1:1234 on a client qube to the same port on the @default service qube, create a new socket unit file with a `qrexec-connect-` prefix:

 ```ini
 # /home/user/.config/systemd/user/qrexec-connect-gitweb.socket